 1 AnswerWe eat a lot of processed foods because they are convenient, and often simple modifications can not only improve your family's diet, but prevent more serious diseases later in life.
 A strategy for healthier grocery shopping is to focus on the outer sections of the store, where the fresh produce and foods are usually based.
 Stay away from the inner aisles, which feature processed foods.
 Make cooking healthy meals part of the family routine.
 There are many online resources for recipes that feature fresh, whole foods and ways to eat well without breaking the budget.

 1 AnswerIt’s important to eat fruits and vegetables every day.
 If unable to buy fresh, other options to keep in your pantry include:

 - Fruits packaged in juice, instead of syrups.
 The important thing is to eat the fruit, not necessarily drink the juice.

 - Dried fruit Check ingredient list to make sure it contains no added sugar.
 Follow serving size listed on package to keep calories in check.

 - Canned vegetables Choose “no salt added”, “Reduced sodium, or “low sodium”

 1 AnswerKaryn Purvis, PhD, Psychology, answeredMalnutrition when a child is in utero, an infant or a toddler can cause lifelong health problems, says Karyn Purvis, Phd, founder and director of the TCU Institute of Child Development.
 Watch her tips on how to overcome it.

-1 AnswerLionel Bissoon, Alternative & Complementary Medicine, answeredOysters are rich in zinc.
+1 AnswerLionel Bissoon, MD, Alternative/complementary Medicine, answeredOysters are rich in zinc.
 This mineral blocks the aromatase enzyme, which keeps estrogen levels low and testosterone high.
 While alcohol can stimulate the production of the enzyme in the liver and induce lipogenesis (fat production), zinc will counteract belly fat.